bertrandmc/til/aws/developer-associate-notes.md

 NOTES:
 Updated to route may be reflected immediately to your clients if they already cached and waiting for TTL to expire.

+**Failover routing**
+Failover routing lets you route traffic to a resource when the resource is healthy or to a different resource when the first resource is unhealthy.
+The primary and secondary records can route traffic to anything from an Amazon S3 bucket that is configured as a website to a complex tree of records.

+**Active-active and active-passive failover**
+You can use Route 53 health checking to configure active-active and active-passive failover configurations.
+You configure active-active failover using any routing policy (or combination of routing policies seen above) other than failover, and you configure active-passive failover using the failover routing policy.

+**Active-active failover**
+Use this failover configuration when you want all of your resources to be available the majority of the time.
+When a resource becomes unavailable, Route 53 can detect that it's unhealthy and stop including it when responding to queries.

+**Active-passive failover**
+Use an active-passive failover configuration when you want a primary resource or group of resources to be available the majority of the time and you want a secondary resource or group of resources to be on standby in case all the primary resources become unavailable.
+When responding to queries, Route 53 includes only the healthy primary resources.
+If all the primary resources are unhealthy, Route 53 begins to include only the healthy secondary resources in response to DNS queries.

 **HealthChecks**
 Unhealthy when 3 checks fail.